Buying A Property In Sant Martí

 Transportation and Accessibility in Sant Martí

 Sant Martí transportation is one of the district’s biggest strengths.
-Multiple metro lines, the Trambesòs tram, extensive bus coverage, and excellent cycling links make it easy to reach the beach, 22@, and the city center without a car.
+Between the Metro, Trambesòs, strong bus coverage, and excellent cycling links, it’s easy to move between the beach, 22@, and the city center without relying on a car.

-• Tram: Trambesòs lines run along Avinguda Diagonal, tying together Glòries, Poblenou, and the Fòrum area and connecting with the metro network.
+• Tram: the Trambesòs along Avinguda Diagonal neatly connects Glòries, Poblenou, and the Fòrum.

-• Walkability: high in neighborhoods like Poblenou and El Clot—daily errands, cafés, and markets are often within a short walk.
+• Walkability: particularly strong in Poblenou and El Clot, where daily errands, cafés, and markets are usually all within walking distance.

-• Traffic: denser near the beach and around 22@ at peak hours.
+• Traffic: denser near the beach and around 22@ during peak hours.

-• Parking: tougher close to Diagonal Mar and coastal blocks; check building garage options or nearby public parking.
+• Parking: tougher close to Diagonal Mar and the coastal blocks, so always check building garage options.

 Buying property in Sant Martí